last-genius/UCU_Rust_Course/rust_1/homework.md

 Please don't be mad at me or the compiler.
 We are really trying to help, and if I am mistaken like 70% of the time, compiler never is, so you should listen to it!

+---
+If, after submitting this, you feel like this assignment was too easy, try implementing something else for yourself!